etspaceman/kinesis4cats/docs/kcl/localstack.md

 val processRecords = (records: List[CommittableRecord[IO]]) =>
     records.traverse_(record => IO.println(record.data.asString))

+// Builds a KCLConsumer as a Resource.
+LocalstackKCLConsumer.Builder.default[IO](
+    new SingleStreamTracker("my-stream"),
+    "my-app-name"
+).flatMap(_.withCallback(processRecords).build)

 // Runs a KCLConsumer as a Resource.
 Resource contains a Deferred value,
 //which completes when the consumer has begun to process records.
-LocalstackKCLConsumer.kclConsumer[IO](
+LocalstackKCLConsumer.Builder.default[IO](
     new SingleStreamTracker("my-stream"),
     "my-app-name"
-)(processRecords)
+).flatMap(_.withCallback(processRecords).build)

 // Runs a KCLConsumer as a Resource.
 Resource contains 2 things:
 // - A Deferred value, which completes when the consumer has begun to process records.
-// - A results Queue, which contains records received by the consumer LocalstackKCLConsumer.kclConsumerWithResults[IO](
+// - A results Queue, which contains records received by the consumer LocalstackKCLConsumer.Builder.default[IO](
     new SingleStreamTracker("my-stream"),
     "my-app-name"
-)(processRecords)
+).flatMap(_.withCallback(processRecords).build)
 ```

 ## Usage - FS2